chenchih/Env_Setup_Note/github-command/README.md

 ### git Init

 Initialized empty Git repository in your local repository.
-Create working directory, there're **two ways**  you can do:

-You can

-> Download repository remotely using git clone, need to create file in github

-   or

 > Create `.git init` in local and push to remote repository

 | command           | description                                                                                |